Losing your sense of hearing isn’t as tragic as it used to be anymore. In the past, if you rupture your ear, you’re already a goner for life.

 At least, that’s what most people say.

-If this was way before the 21st century, then that would have been plausible.
+If this were way before the 21st century, then that would have been plausible.

-5 of the Best Headphones for Hearing Aids this 2018
+5 of the Best Headphones For Hearing Impaired (November 2018 Update)

 2. Sennheiser RS 195

 |BEST IN QUALITY||RS 195 is your personal hearing and ultimate audio companion, providing you with all of the unparalleled sound quality, ease of use and wearing comfort that you expect from a Sennheiser product||CHECK PRICE|

 3. Bose Hearphones

 |MOST POPULAR||Bose has always obsessed over getting you closer to the music you love.
 Now, its innovative technology helps you better engage with others by letting you hear every word of your conversations||CHECK PRICE|

 4. Sennheiser SET840